Diversity & Inclusion Council

 - Employee gender diversity: 33% female, 67% male.

 We constantly measure and explore options to improve and increase the scope of our data related to diversity and inclusion.
-For example, we are looking into how we can report diversity in a way that better reflect that gender is not binary.
+For example, during 2023 we are assessing why, what and how to measure other diversity dimensions.

 Diversity & Inclusion in action